nicholasricci/DDM_Framework/README.md

 Contains a preliminary implementation of the Interval Tree Matching (ITM) DDM algorithm that is described in the paper.

+Inside of this framework ther's also a DDMInstanceMaker did by Francesco Bedini and i took it and fixed for this framework.
+This InstanceMaker is released under GPLv3.

 --------------------------------------------------------------------------
 All the resources described above are distributed under the GNU General Public License version 3 (GPLv3) exept point 1) that is under GNU Affero